Cart 0

 View a Compilation Of Pictures from farmers across Western Canada.

 STEP 1: If weed pressure is an issue or you have a history of problem weeds on the field you selected, we recommend a pre-burn herbicide application (with no residual).
-Do not plant on fields with kochia problems.
+Do not plant in fields with kochia problems.

 STEP 2: If applying Nitrogen, keep below 40 Ibs/actual.
 A multi-species rhizobium inoculant is required.
-Excess nitrogen fertilizer will inhibit legumes in establishing a relationship with rhizobium bacteria. ‘
+Excess nitrogen fertilizer will inhibit legumes in establishing a relationship with rhizobium bacteria.

 STEP 3: Do not broadcast.
 Target 3 ⁄4 of an inch or up to 1 inch if moisture is available.
 The larger seeds will “give way” to the smaller seeds in the blend.
 Do not bury the blend 2-3 inches into the ground.